-Our businesses are subject to extensive federal, state and local laws and regulations that may subject them to government investigations, significant additional costs, fines or other monetary penalties or settlements, and compliance-related burdens that may result in them changing the manner in which they operate, which may be materially adverse to several aspects of our performance.
+Our businesses are subject to extensive federal, state and local laws and regulations, including certain laws and regulations unique to the industries in which our businesses operate, that may subject them to government investigations and significant monetary penalties, remediation expenses and compliance-related burdens that may result in them changing the manner in which they operate, which may be materially adverse to several aspects of our performance.

-In April 2020, Progressive Leasing entered into a settlement with the FTC (the "FTC Settlement") to resolve allegations by the FTC that certain of Progressive Leasing's advertising and marketing practices violated the FTC Act, even though Progressive Leasing believed it was in compliance with the FTC Act, and thus, did not admit any violations of that act or any other laws.
+In April 2020, our Progressive Leasing business entered into a settlement with the FTC (the "FTC Settlement") to resolve allegations by the FTC that certain of Progressive Leasing's advertising and marketing practices violated the FTC Act, even though Progressive Leasing believed it was in compliance with the FTC Act, and thus, did not admit any violations of that act or any other laws.
 Under the FTC Settlement, Progressive Leasing paid \$175 million to the FTC and agreed to enhance certain of its compliance-related activities, including augmenting disclosures to its customers and expanding its POS partner monitoring programs.
 Federal regulatory authorities are increasingly focused on alternative consumer financial services products, including consumer protection within the subprime financial marketplace in which our Progressive Leasing, Vive and Four businesses operate.
-For example, in December 2021, the Consumer Financial Protection Bureau ("CFPB") announced that it was reviewing the business practices of five companies that offer buy-now-pay-later ("BNPL") services and alleged risks associated with such BNPL offerings.
-While our Four business has not been contacted by the CFPB as of the date of this filing, we believe the CFPB's December announcement is illustrative of the greater focus federal regulatory authorities are putting on alternative consumer financial services products, including within the industries in which our businesses operate, which may result in increased costs and the possibility of fines or other monetary penalties, settlements and costly changes to the manner in which we conduct our businesses.
+For example, the Consumer Financial Protection Bureau ("CFPB") is currently reviewing the business practices of a number of companies that offer buy-now-pay-later ("BNPL") services and has alleged several areas of perceived risk of consumer harm, including inconsistent consumer protections and the risk of borrowers becoming overextended.
+We believe the CFPB's review is illustrative of the greater focus federal regulatory authorities are putting on alternative consumer financial services products, including within the industries in which our businesses operate, which may result in increased compliance costs and the possibility of significant monetary penalties, remediation expenses and costly changes to the manner in which we conduct our businesses.